rsunder90/Prime-List-Calculator/README.md

   - prime-service-impl
   - prime-server
 3. You will need to spring-boot:run the prime-server once everything has been maven installed properly (assuming there were no complications).
+4. Run the Redis-server (you shouldn't need to change any variables).

 Alternatively, you could take the war file produced from the maven install and drop it in a tomcat server for testing.